NLnetLabs/unbound-manual/source/topics/core/serve-stale.rst

 .. code-block:: text

     server:
         prefetch: yes
         serve-expired: yes
-        serve-expired-ttl: 86400  # one day, in seconds
+        serve-expired-ttl: 86400         # one day, in seconds (default)
         serve-expired-client-timeout: 0  # for version 1.23.0 and latter

 This will allow Unbound to: